AKbeedi/Web-API-coursework/README.md

 # Climate & Urban Environment Statistics API

-A FastAPI-based backend system for storing and analysing historical urban climate data.
+A **FastAPI-based backend system** for storing and analysing historical urban climate data.

-The API stores environmental observations (temperature and PM2.5) for cities and provides statistical analysis endpoints including trends, anomaly detection, environmental risk scoring, and city comparisons.
+The API stores environmental observations (temperature and PM2.5) for cities and provides statistical analysis endpoints including **trend analysis, anomaly detection, environmental risk scoring, regime classification, and city comparisons**.

-This project was developed as part of a university coursework assignment on API development and data analysis.
+This project was developed as part of a university coursework assignment on **API development and statistical data analysis**.

 ---

-## Features
+# Features

 - CRUD operations for city records
 - Historical observation storage (temperature and PM2.5)